avanbtech/Security-Service/README.md

 - Express is simply another library we acquire from the node package manager (npm) of node.js.
 This should already be done in the skeleton code, so you shouldn't need to do anything!
 - However, if you want to learn what is going on, please read [this](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment#Using_NPM).
 It will explain how to set it up on a new project.

-### Additional npm commands
+### Additional npm commands and information

-Please install dependencies using 'npm install' before build from source
+Please install the required dependencies using 'npm install' before building from the source.

-Here are several npm commands to build and deploy the application on your own working environment:
+Here are several npm commands to help build and deploy the application on your own working environment:

 ```
 npm start